fmqa/image-approximation/README.md

 1. The color quantization step is very slow on large images, so we apply it to a downscaled version of the source image if it is larger than 256x256
 2. The hill climbing is slow due to its sequential nature (Perhaps it is possible to parallelize using [Beam Search](https://en.wikipedia.org/wiki/Beam_search)?)
+3. As the level of detail increases, successive moves to lower-energy states become more difficult as the likelihood of producing energy-reducing affine transforms becomes lower and lower.

 ## References